-<ld><ldap-server> Attributes
+<ldap-server> Attributes

-- id A bean identifier, used for referring to the bean elsewhere in the context. - Idif Explicitly specifies an Idif file resource to load into an embedded LDAP server.
-The Idiff is should be a Spring resource pattern (i.e. classpath:init.Idiff).
-The default is classpath:.Idiff - manager-dn Username (DN) of the "manager" user identity which will be used to authenticate to a (non-embedded) LDAP server.
-If omitted, anonymous access will be used. - manager-password The password for the manager DN.
+- mode Explicitly specifies which embedded Idap server should use.
+Values are apacheds and unboundid.
+By default, it will depends if the library is available in the classpath. - id A bean identifier, used for referring to the bean elsewhere in the context. - Idif Explicitly specifies an Idif file resource to load into an embedded LDAP server.
+The Idif should be a Spring resource pattern (i.e. classpath:init.Idif).
+The default is classpath:.Idif - manager-dn Username (DN) of the "manager" user identity which will be used to authenticate to a (non-embedded) LDAP server.
+If omitted, anonymous access will be used.

+- manager-password The password for the manager DN.
 This is required if the manager-dn is specified. - port Specifies an IP port number.
 Used to configure an embedded LDAP server, for example.
 The default value is 33389. - root Optional root suffix for the embedded LDAP server.
 Default is "dc=springframework,dc=org" - url Specifies the Idap server URL when not using the embedded LDAP server.